ericcheng26/playwright-webcrawler/README.md

 ## Contributing

-If you wish to contribute to this repository or to report an issue, please do this [on Github](https://github.com/LeMoussel).
+If you wish to contribute to this repository or to report an issue, please do this [on Github issues](https://github.com/LeMoussel/playwright-webcrawler/issues).